 - Confirming the dates of course completion

-Education fraud is quite common; research shows that fake degree cases are responsible for over 41% of the discrepancies found in the background checks.
+Education fraud is quite common; fake degree cases are responsible for the maximum discrepancies found in the background checks.

 Employment verification is a way to validate whether the candidate’s claimed work history is genuine.